 Spring Break Day Four.
 After a day at sailing, time at the beach, and fun at San Diego SeaWorld, we spent the next day at San Diego Zoo Safari Park.

-Though we arrived a little after opening, we still found a relatively close parking spot.
+We arrived a little after opening and still managed to find a relatively close parking spot.

 The park itself was incredibly beautiful with it wide open ranges.
 It was a nice way to spend the day.